CoffeeNData/matool-framework/README.md

 I encourage you to post the **bugs** you have found in the `Issues` section.
 This will make my work debugging easyer (and will for sure improve your experience).

+Do not run this as root, as you will break the notes system.
+Every root feature will (probably) ask for the sudo password.

 Oh!
 And remember...
 ## I DONT TAKE ANY RESPONABILITY!